orangemug/maputnik-services/README.md

-# services
+# maputnik-services
+**WARNING** Although working, it's not indended for use yet.
+It still needs some further testing.

-A docker setup to get maputnik running locally
+A docker setup to get Maputnik running locally intended for easy development.
+Join the crew!

 [![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)][stability]

 [stability]:   https://github.com/orangemug/stability-badges#experimental

-**WARNING** Although working, this isn't really intended for use at the moment.

 Locally these are